Biogeographers, Evolutionists and Ecologists:

 to fashion the theory of protective mimicry.
 Bates was headed for a dull

-life as a clerk at a brewery when by chance he ran into Alfred Russel
+life as a clerk at a brewery in Leicester when by chance he ran into Alfred Russel

-Wallace at the library at the Collegiate School in Leicester, where Wallace
+Wallace at a library in that city, where Wallace

-was working temporarily as a master.
+was working temporarily as a master at a private school.
 Bates had already published some

 short notes on entomology and was an avid amateur collector; Wallace's